-These five shops and the building that they sit within are currently being repaired and improved.
-The exterior of the building will have comprehensive repairs carried out, including re-slating of the roof, repair and renewal of leadwork, stone repairs, re-pointing works and rainwater goods repairs.
-The chimneys will be repaired and windows will be reinstated to their original design.
+These five shops and the building that they sit within have been comprehensively repaired and improved.
+The roof of the building has been re-slated, leadwork has been repaired and renewed, stonework has been repaired and re-pointed and rainwater goods have been repaired.
+The chimneys have been repaired and windows have been reinstated to their original design.

-Modern paint has been applied to the face of this building and it has been trapping moisture behind it and against the masonry behind.
+Modern paint had previously been applied to the face of this building and it has been trapping moisture behind it and against the masonry behind.
 This damages the masonry as it can cause it to be almost permanently saturated with water.
-Removal of the paint will allow the condition of the underlying stone to be assessed and for any necessary stone repairs to be made.
+Removal of the paint allowed the condition of the underlying stone to be assessed and for any necessary stone repairs to be made.

 Removal of this modern cement and replacement with lime mortar will allow the building to ‘breathe’ as it was originally designed and protect it into the future.

 The current shop at 195 High Street is the most intact of the 1930s shopfront design along this row.
-This shopfront will be carefully repaired and restored.
-Based on archive drawings and the physical evidence of the existing shopfront, the other four shopfronts will be repaired and reinstated to the 1930’s traditional shopfront design.
-The 1930’s design included geometric shaped clerestories and wooden gates.
+This shopfront has been carefully repaired and restored.
+Based on archive drawings and the physical evidence of the existing shopfront, the other four shopfronts have been repaired and reinstated to the 1930s traditional shopfront design.
+The 1930s design included geometric shaped clerestories and wooden gates.